HMS-Core/hms-drive-clientdemo/README.md

  applicationId: ID of the application registered on the HUAWEI Developer.
  app_id: App ID, which is obtained from app information.

+## Supported Environments
+ Java 1.8 or a later version is recommended.
+ Android Studio 3.2 version or a later version is recommended.

 ## Sample Code